 Do not hire a car in central London: I would recommend not driving inside of London.
 Not only does it work out to be really expensive, but it’s also very stressful.
 You will have to face the London Congestion Charge and incredibly high parking fees literally everywhere you go.

-Download 10 Crucial Things To Do Before Traveling Abroad to help plan your next adventure; packing tips, getting foreign currency, finding the right adapters, phone plans, and more!
+Download ‘10 Crucial Things To Do Before Traveling Abroad’ to avoid mistakes and ensure a smooth trip; adapters and electronics, packing tips, foreign currency, phone plans, and more!